abadid/cmsc424-spring2018/project3/readme.md

     * **seeking_gender:** You can decide how to represent this field, which corresponds to the gender that a person is seeking for the type of relationship set in the seeking_relationship_type field.
 But you must include a constraint that this column is not null.

-    * **language:** Must be 3 characters or less (e.g. English could be represented as ENG).
+    * **language:** A string 3 characters or less (e.g. English could be represented as ENG).

-    * **county:** Must be less than or equal to 20 characters long.
+    * **county:** A string less than or equal to 20 characters long.

-    * **approval_rating:** Must be a floating point number with a precision of 2 digits after the decimal.
-All users start with a rating of 1.0, and the minimum is 0 and max is 9.99.
+    * **approval_rating:** A floating point number with a precision of 2 digits after the decimal.
+All users start with a rating of 1.0, where the minimum is 0 and max is 9.99.
 But this value can go up or down depending on whether they treat the other users on the app with politeness, kindness, and respect.

 * **match**

-    * **id1:** This must reference the person tables id attribute. **(Primary Key)**
+    * **id1:** An integer that must reference the person tables id attribute. **(Primary Key)** id1 is the field for the person who goes to the
+    Find Matches page and generates matches for his or herself.

-    * **id2:** This must also reference the person tables id attribute. **(Primary Key)**
+    * **id2:** An integer that must also reference the person tables id attribute. **(Primary Key)** id2 is the field for the person who gets assigned as a match to the person in id1.

-    * **date_of_match:** Must use a date datatype
+    * **date_of_match:** Must be a date datatype

-    * **Rating:** Must be a decimal value.
+    * **Rating:** A decimal value.

 You will also have to include one more attribute into the person table with any type of your choice.
 Once you create your tables, you can run /i person.sql in matchapp in psql to populate the person database with people.
 You will also have to create a user with name **"matchmaker"** and password **“kingofthenorth”** and you must grant all permissions to that user to access your database and tables as it will be the one doing the database manipulation.
 You should find the commands to do this (check the textbook and past projects in this class and online resources).

 ## **Part 1: ER diagram**
 Please draw an ER diagram that could have been used to generate this schema specified above such that it contains at least one recursive relationship set.
 Please answer the following questions about your ER diagram:

 How many entity sets were included in your ER diagram for this appliciation?
 (You can count weak entity sets as entity sets for the purpose of this question.)
+Answer must be an integer.

 Does the match table correspond to an entity set, a weak entity set, or a relationship set?
+Answer must be one of "entity set", "weak entity set", or "relationship set"

 How many attributes were included in the match [entity set or relationship set depending on your answer above] in the ER diagram?
+Answer must be "yes" or "no"

 True or False: There are no one-to-one, many-to-one, or one-to-many mapping cardinalities in the ER diagram?
 In other words you didn't draw any directed edges in your diagram.
+Answer either "true" or "false"

 Did you draw any double-lines in your ER model corresponding to a total participation constraint?
+Answer either "yes" or "no"

 Please answer the questions in a text file called part1.txt with one line per answer.
 For example, the part1.txt file would contain: